-We are a biopharmaceutical company applying our TransCon technology to develop a pipeline of sustained release prodrug therapies with best-inclass profiles to address large markets with significant unmet medical needs.
-We have created a portfolio of potential best-in-class rare disease product candidates to address unmet medical needs by applying TransCon technology to parent drugs with clinical proof-of-concept.
-We are developing our most advanced product candidate, TransCon human growth hormone, or TransCon hGH, for once-weekly administration to treat growth hormone deficiency, or GHD, and other indications.
+We are a biopharmaceutical company applying our TransCon technology to develop a pipeline of sustained release prodrug therapies with best-in-class profiles to address large markets with significant unmet medical needs.
+We have created a portfolio of potential best-in-class rare disease endocrinology product candidates to address unmet medical needs by applying TransCon technology to parent drugs with clinical proof-of-concept.
+We are developing our most advanced product candidate, TransCon hGH, for once-weekly administration to treat growth hormone deficiency, or GHD, and other indications.
 In August 2016, we initiated a pivotal global Phase 3 study of TransCon hGH, the heiGHt Trial, in children with GHD.
-In 2015, we successfully completed a Phase 2 study of TransCon hGH to evaluate the safety and efficacy of once-weekly TransCon hGH in 53 treatment-naïve, pre-pubertal children with GHD.
+In 2015, we successfully completed a Phase 2 randomized controlled study of TransCon hGH to evaluate the safety and efficacy of once-weekly TransCon hGH in 53 treatment-naïve, pre-pubertal children with GHD.

-We are also using our TransCon technology platform to develop TransCon Parathyroid Hormone, or TransCon PTH, for hypoparathyroidism, a rare endocrine disorder of calcium and phosphate metabolism.
-We are currently conducting toxicology studies to support an Investigational New Drug Application, or IND, and expect to file an IND for TransCon PTH in the second quarter of 2017.
+We are also using our TransCon technology platform to develop TransCon PTH for hypoparathyroidism, a rare endocrine disorder of calcium and phosphate metabolism.
+We are currently conducting toxicology studies to support a regulatory filing, and expect to file with the Therapeutic Goods Administration in Australia during the second quarter of 2017 and initiate a Phase 1 trial during the third quarter of 2017 for TransCon PTH.
 We believe our TransCon PTH may solve significant unmet medical needs, and provide patients suffering from hypoparathyroidism with a more physiological parathyroid hormone replacement therapy than currently approved drugs.

-We are also developing TransCon C-Type Natriuretic Peptide, or TransCon CNP, for the treatment of achondroplasia, the most common form of dwarfism.
-Currently there are no therapies for achondroplasia approved by the U.S. Food and Drug Administration, or FDA.
-TransCon CNP is based on our TransCon technology platform and C-type natriuretic peptide, or CNP, a therapeutic target with extensive preclinical data.
-We are currently expanding our manufacturing capabilities to support IND-enabling toxicology studies, and we expect to file an IND in the fourth quarter of 2017.
+We are also developing TransCon CNP for the treatment of achondroplasia, the most common form of dwarfism.
+Currently, there are no therapies for achondroplasia approved by the U.S. Food and Drug Administration, or the FDA.
+TransCon CNP is based on our TransCon technology platform and C-type natriuretic peptide, a therapeutic target with extensive preclinical data.
+We are completing our toxicology studies and scaling up our manufacturing to support an IND or equivalent regulatory filing in another country in the fourth quarter of 2017.